TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

 The :c:member:`~PyTypeObject.tp_getattr` handler is called when the object requires an attribute look-up.
-It is called in the same situations where the :meth:`__getattr__` method of a class would be called.
+It is called in the same situations where the :meth:`__getattr__` method of a kundi would be called.

 Here is an example::